yclas/documentation/customize-yclas-themes.md

 * Navigate to the parent theme that you want to do modifications on
 * Copy the init.php file and paste it in your child theme folder
 * Paste the below code in the top of your init.php file
-* Login to your OC admin panel
+* Login to your admin panel
 * Activate your child theme

 **Here is an example of what you would see in your child theme init.php file:**